Layer7-Community/Utilities/gateway-init-container-examples/examples/dynamic/readme.md

 ## Dynamic
-This example loads private keys, stored passwords, trusted certificates (.cer) and cluster-wide properties.
+This example loads private keys, stored passwords, trusted certificates (.cer), cluster-wide properties and custom scripts.
 It assumes that you have a script to load in gateway resources from an external location.
 To keep things simple, we've pre-populated the pki folder.

-## Benefits
+## Running this example
+This example works with resources in the [gateway](../../gateway/) check out the [readme](../../readme.md) for more details.

 ### Files
 - Dockerfile
  - image: [python:slim](https://hub.docker.com/layers/library/python/slim/images/sha256-dd5373185c7a15f37665b9dc97c981e65f2ba8d2dca02f6cfd680d803756e6b9?context=explore)

 ### Folders
 - PKI